 - Alcohol impairs cognitive function, judgment, and reaction time.
 A boat driver under the influence is less likely to notice a missing passenger, let alone take action to save a drowning person.
 They also have more trouble judging distance from obstructions and the shore, making collisions more likely.

-All things considered, drinking and boating is just not worth the risk.
-Summer fun on the lake is supposed to be fun, after all!
+All things considered, drinking and boating are just not worth the risk.
+Summer Fun on the lake is supposed to be fun, after all!
 Have fun, and boat responsibly!